vnj64/dashboard_office/README.md

 The project was made for the internal ecosystem of the "Sber" company.
 Using this web-app you can easily display all the useful information about the office to a potential employee in the dashboard format.
 Information about the number of jobs, internal values of the company/employees, geography of employees.
 We tried to do everything so that the employee would understand in what a lovely place he would work.
+Not mobile-friendly yet because of features of the release platform

 ## Technology stack.
 - [React.js](https://react.dev/)